Funding4HomeCare

 Can Your Finances Handle Long-Term Care Costs?

 Long-term care is expensive, and paying for it out-of-pocket can be a big risk to your retirement savings.
 With the average person needing care for about three years, the costs can add up quickly and deplete the nest egg you’ve worked so hard to build.
 Take a moment to think about your own savings.
 Could they cover the cost of a home health aide or a stay in an assisted living facility for several years?
-If the answer is no, insurance can be a smart way to protect your assets.
+If the answer is no, insurance can be a smart way to protect your assets, and home care financing options can help bridge the gap while you plan.
 For those with very limited income and assets, you might qualify for your state’s Medicaid program, which can help cover care costs.

 When you start looking into long-term care insurance, you’ll quickly realize it’s not a one-size-fits-all product.
 Think of it like buying a car—there are different models designed for different needs and budgets.
 The three main types of policies are traditional, hybrid life insurance, and annuity-based.
 Each one has a unique structure, and understanding how they work is the first step to figuring out which might be the right fit for you and your family.